jibrelnetwork/ethereum-qr-code/README.md

 `.toCanvas(config)`

 Generates the canvas tag with QR code.
 In this case the `selector` field becomes available.
-Returns a Promise that is resolved when the code is successfully generated.
+Returns a Promise that is an object that is resolved when the code is successfully generated.
 Example :

 ```
 const qrCode = qr.toCanvas({
     selector: '#my-qr-code',
-    adres,
-    gas,
-    amount
+    to,
+    gas
 });
-qrCode.then(function(){
+qrCode.then(function(code){
     console.log('Your QR is generated!');
+    console.log(code.value);
 })
 ```